Evolving cafe culture

 Healthy meal in Bali

 The target market is clearly Gen Z which is what Canggu foreigners’ make up is.
 And it not just some select cafes but across the board in Canggu.
 There are also co-working place for digital nomads and these comes with cafes that offer similar fare.
+The gyms too have the same new trend cafe setup and fare.

 Cafes from hereon

 So cafe have evolved significantly in terms of cuisine and offerings but the physical and informal style remains.
-It is still not a formal restaurant but I suspect it popularity has increased many fold.
+It is still not a formal restaurant but I suspect it’s popularity has increased many fold.

 Due to its informal setting cafes will continue attract locals and foreign visitors for good cooked meals and a place of respite.
 This is no matter where in the World you are, whether Bogota, Chengdu or Sydney.
 You can spot one immediately.